grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 ### Push requests circuit breakers

-Push requests circuit breakers follow the general procedure explained [above](#how-do-grafana-mimir-ingester-circuit-breakers-work), with the following remark: a push request meets the push requests circuit breaker failure condition if its duration is longer than the configurable maximum push request duration.
+A push request meets the push requests circuit breaker failure condition if its duration is longer than the configurable maximum push request duration.

 ### Read requests circuit breakers